 Lesley holds a Master’s degree in philanthropic studies from the Australian Centre for Philanthropy and Nonprofit Studies (ACPNS) at Queensland University of Technology (QUT), where her research focused on the emergence of giving circles and their relationship with nonprofit organisations.
 Lesley is a Fellow and past national Chair of Fundraising Institute Australia (FIA) and gained her CFRE certification in 2002.
 She serves as a volunteer with FIA and is also a founding member of “Women & Change”, a women’s giving circle that aims to engage women in philanthropy.
 In 2015 Lesley received the Arthur Venn Fundraiser of the Year award from the Fundraising Institute Australia (FIA), a national award which recognises an individual who has made an outstanding contribution to fundraising in Australia.

 CFRE International Secretary/Treasurer

 Bath, United Kingdom

 Graham Papenfus has over 20 years fundraising experience in both the educational and charitable sectors in South Africa, Zimbabwe and the United Kingdom.
-He is currently Development Director at Dean Close School, having previously established development programmes at Ipswich School and Haileybury College in the UK since 2001.
+He joined Kingswood School in Bath as their Director of Development and Fundraising in April 2017 after three years as Development Director at Dean Close School.
+He previously established development programmes at Ipswich School, Haileybury College and Claremont Fan Court School since arriving in the UK in 2001.
 He established one of the first school’s development programmes in South Africa at St Stithians College in Johannesburg in 1996 and, prior to that, worked for an international fundraising consultancy running campaigns in Johannesburg and Zimbabwe as well as running his own consultancy from 1998 until 2001.

 Thomas P. Berekoff, M.A., CFRE